DEI is more than a buzzword — it’s a mindset.

 When it comes to people-first language (“person with disabilities”) vs. identity-first language (“disabled person”), the jury’s out on what’s preferable.

-The idea is that people-first language doesn’t let the disability (in this example) define or qualify the person — they are simply a person who has a disability.
+The idea is that people-first language doesn’t let the disability (in this example) define or qualify the person — they are simply a person with a disability.

 On the other hand, some audiences do prefer to embrace this part of their identity and not make it an afterthought.